sasinduchanaka/Car-Price-Prediction-using-Machine-Learning/README.md

-# 🚗 Car Price Prediction using Machine Learning (Ongoing)
+# 🚗 Car Price Prediction using Machine Learning

 ## 📌 Overview
 This project aims to predict the **resale value of used cars** based on various specifications such as manufacturing year, mileage, fuel type, and engine capacity.